CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab01.md

 8. Feel free to further analyze the report.
 Once ready let’s look at the model view.
 From the left panel, select **Model view icon**.
 Notice there are two fact tables, Sales and PO.

-      a.
-Granularity of Sales data is by Date, Reseller, Product, and People.
+      1. ranularity of Sales data is by Date, Reseller, Product, and People.
 Date, Reseller, Product, and People connect to Sales.

-      b.
-Granularity of PO data is by Date, Product, and People.
+      2. Granularity of PO data is by Date, Product, and People.
 Date, Product, and People connect to PO.

-      c.
-We have Supplier data by Product.
+      3. We have Supplier data by Product.
 Supplier connects to Product.

-      d.
-We have Reseller’s location data by Geo.
+      4. We have Reseller’s location data by Geo.
 Geo connects to Reseller.

-      e.
-We have Customer information by Reseller.
+      5. We have Customer information by Reseller.
 Customer connects to Reseller.

 ### Task 3: Review Power Queries
 1. Let’s look at Power Query to understand the data sources.
 From the ribbon select **Home -> Transform data**.